 The Nature Explore Classroom at

-A 9000 square foot outdoor space at St. Andrew Preschool and Kindergarten now is home to a new Nature Explore Classroom.
+A one-acre outdoor space at St. Andrew Preschool is home to a Nature Explore Classroom.

 Each day, children have the opportunity to learn and grow in a space that connects them with nature.
 Fortunate to have a mature Douglas fir and mature cherry trees in the outdoor classroom, space has been divided into different areas using upright logs, planting materials and different types of surfaces.
 Three weeping birches have been pruned to help with visibility while still maintaining a cozy space for the children.

 This Nature Explore Classroom started with a beautiful space and was enhanced with many native and ornamental plants and natural elements including a grape arbor, balance logs, stepping logs, and lovely gathering area under the large fir tree.
 A gate was added between the new community garden and the outdoor classroom to invite children to explore the Nature Explore Classroom while their family is gardening.
 A paved path makes the area accessible for wheelchairs.

 An open grassy area invites students to use large movements in the space while a large open sand area provides a different tactile experience from the usual dirt and woodchips.
 A sensory garden was planted in the classroom which contains a variety of herbs.
 The preschool has a plot in the community garden where the students engage in hands-on learning.